lrleon/samsung/README.md

     compute.avg.by.subject.and.activity(data)

-which return a data frame corresponding to the averages of data (which was obtained from merge.train.with.test.sets())
+which returns a data frame corresponding to the averages of data (which would be obtained from merge.train.with.test.sets())